jsteenbeeke/www.tysanclan.com/charter.md

    6. Any person who does not approve of a Charter Change must provide an alternative to the stated problem, unless a majority of those eligible to vote is against the charter change.

 # 8. Closing
-This charter describes the procedures and basic rules for the organization of the Tysan Clan.
+This charter describes the procedures and basic rules for the organization of the Disco Clan.
 It provides a framework for regulations and denotes the limitations of those in power.
 This document is not however meant to be a legal document in any nation, state or other sovereign entity or part thereof.
-Also, it is merely valid for as long as a majority of the Tysan Clan acknowledges it.
+Also, it is merely valid for as long as a majority of the Disco Clan acknowledges it.